 By now, you may have fallen completely in love with your engagement ring, if so, yay for you!
 If not, you need to speak to your partner about it.

 On a day when you’re feeling calm and have plenty of time together, let your partner know that while you’re thrilled that they want to marry you and you can’t wait to tie the knot, you’re feeling unsure about the ring.
 Be honest while remaining sensitive – after all, your partner will have put a lot of time and thought into the decision and now is not the time to throw it back in their face.

-Explain your issues with the ring but if there are some things you like about it, point them out too.
+Explain your issues with the ring but if there are some things you like about it, make sure you point them out too.
 It may be that a few tweaks could transform it into your perfect ring.

 If the ring has a returns policy, why not put a date in the diary for you and your partner to go to the jewellers and look at alternatives?
 Choosing an engagement ring together can be just as romantic as being presented with a surprise ring.

 Yet to start ring shopping?
-Don't even think about starting until you've read up on how much you should spend on an engagement ring.
+You may want to check out our guide on how much you should spend on an engagement ring first...